Donald Trump urges NFL boycott over national anthem protest

-President Trump on Sunday suggested fans boycott the National Football League until owners punish players who kneel in protest during the pregame national anthem, further fueling a controversy that has raged since last season.
+President Trump on Sunday suggested fans boycott the National Football League until owners punish players who kneel in protest during the pregame national anthem, fueling and expanding a controversy that has raged since last season.

 The president raised the hot-button issue during a Friday night rally in Alabama, saying NFL owners should fire players such as former San Francisco 49ers quarterback Colin Kaepernick who refuse to stand for the anthem.

 His suggestion drew scorn from some pro athletes and Trump critics, who said he should butt out of the league’s affairs.

-But Mr. Trump renewed his criticism with a call to action Sunday.
+NFL players Sunday responded by producing the largest number of anthem protests that the league has ever seen.

+The president said Sunday that it’s disrespectful to the flag and the country and denied he was inflaming racial tensions.

 “If NFL fans refuse to go to games until players stop disrespecting our Flag & Country, you will see change take place fast.
 Fire or suspend!” the president tweeted.